tobias-rothmann/Polynomial-Commitment-Schemes/README.md

 They are shown via game-based proofs, see the [CryptHOL tutorial](https://eprint.iacr.org/2018/941.pdf) for details.

 ### Polynomial Binding
-In the reduction to the t-strong Diffie Hellmann game, the factorization of polynomials over finite fields is needed, which is not completely supported in Isabelle as of now (only for square-free polynomials).
-The current task, therefore, is to formalize the factorization.
-Other than factorization, the property is proven.
+In the reduction to the t-strong Diffie Hellmann game, the factorization of polynomials over finite fields is needed, which is not entirely supported in Isabelle as of now (only for square-free polynomials).
+The property is proven for square-free polynomials.
+The only remaining task to also prove it, in Isabelle, for non-square-free polynomials is to formalize an algorithm that splits a non-square free polynomial into square-free parts
+(with preserving the roots).
  #### Almost proven.

 ### Evaluation Binding
 #### Open.